zroupas/zroupas.github.io/about.md

 In my free time I play Bass Guitar and I like to attend live concerts of my favourite bands.
 I'm watching a lot of series and movies, reading science fiction books and collecting all short of stuff from board games to vinyls and action figures!

 This Blog is based on a great custom theme for Jekyll named Centrarium , made by [Ben Centra][bencentra].
-Installation and configuration instructions can be found in the [GitHub repository](https://github.com/bencentra/centrarium).You can also find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/).
+Installation and configuration instructions can be found in the [GitHub repository](https://github.com/bencentra/centrarium).
+You can also find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/).
 And you can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)

 [centrarium]: https://github.com/bencentra/centrarium
 [bencentra]: http://bencentra.com